CaptCorpMURICA/100DaysPython/README.md

 # 100DaysPython
-This exercise is based off the 100 Days of Code framework found here: https://www.100daysofcode.com/.
+This exercise is based off the 100 Days of Code framework found [here](https://www.100daysofcode.com/).
 This repo is segmented into 7 modules of two weeks each.
-The framework of this exercise was taken from Alexander Kallaway here: https://github.com/kallaway/100-days-of-code.
+The framework of this exercise was taken from Alexander Kallaway [here](https://github.com/kallaway/100-days-of-code).

 # I've joined the #100DaysOfCode Challenge